Sabbath in our home

 Dessert

-But when we are alone, we can either choose to watch a Christian film or play a game together.
+When we are alone, we also choose to watch a Christian movie or play boardgames or cards together after the gathering.

 THE FIRST CHRISTIANS AND SUNDAY